smitelli/scottsmitelli.com/src/content/articles/ntp-what-times-are-it/index.md

 A day after the Unix counter started, the timestamp was 86,400 seconds (requiring five decimal digits).
 After a week it was 604,800 (six digits).
 Today it takes ten digits to express.
 As time passes, the number of digits required to store the timestamp grows logarithmically. {{% margin-note %}}That's sorta the whole definition of a logarithm.{{% /margin-note %}}

-Computers don't use decimal numbers internally; everything is tracked in binary.
+Computers don't use decimal numbers internally; everything is tracked in binary using **bits** that are set to either zero or one.
 The equivalent first-day timestamp was 1 0101 0001 1000 0000 (17 bits), the one-week timestamp was 1001 0011 1010 1000 0000 (20 bits), and today's timestamp is 31 bits that I am not going to bother pasting here.

 Every computer has an intrinsic data size that it is designed to work best with (which is why you'll hear classic computers described as "8-bit" or "16-bit" systems; this is their native data size).
 If a piece of data doesn't fit into the machine's preferred data size, the next-best option is to store the data in some even multiple of that size and work on the calculation in pieces.
 It is because of these factors that a bunch of things historically ended up being **32 bits** wide.
-If you're wondering about the largest expressible 32-bit number, it's {{% math %}} 2^{32} = 4,294,967,296 {{% /math %}}.
+If you're wondering about the largest expressible 32-bit number, it's {{% math %}} 2^{32} - 1 = 4,294,967,295 {{% /math %}}.
 Interpreted as a Unix timestamp, this value is the early morning on February 7, 2106.
 One second later, the timestamp will **overflow** and return back to zero, {{% margin-note %}}Imagine you were doing a math problem on paper: 99 plus 1.
 Nine plus one is zero, carry the one.
 Nine plus one is zero, carry the one again.
 100. But in this case there is no space for that leading one in the answer; it just falls away quietly.{{% /margin-note %}} reverting the clock back to 1970.

 But remember when we said that negative timestamps are permitted?
 One of those 32 bits is reserved, used as a **sign flag** that indicates whether the number is negative or positive.
-Our range is actually more like {{% math %}} \pm 2^{31} = \pm 2,147,483,648 {{% /math %}}.
+Our range is actually more like {{% math %}} \pm 2^{31} - 1 = \pm 2,147,483,647 {{% /math %}}.
 The timestamp range here is December 13, 1901 to January 19, 2038.
 Once Y2K38 comes, systems that use _signed_ 32-bit timestamps will think it's 1901 again. {{% margin-note %}}Better dust off those knickerbockers and corsets.{{% /margin-note %}}

 The solution, obviously, is to use 64-bit timestamps.
 By simply doubling the storage size of the timestamp, our timers could tick for hundreds of billions of years without overflowing.
 In this day and age of staggering storage and bandwidth capacities, only some kind of wiener would use 32 bits for a timestamp.

 ## NTP's 32-bit timestamp format

 NTP timestamps are positive values that count the number of seconds since the NTP **prime epoch**, which was **midnight UTC on January 1, 1900**.
 Timestamps are actually 64-bit fixed-width numbers consisting of an unsigned 32-bit seconds field next to an unsigned 32-bit fraction field.
-As with Unix timestamps, this allows for a range of {{% math %}} 2^{32} = 4,294,967,296 {{% /math %}} seconds with a fractional precision of {{% math %}} 1 \over 4,294,967,296 {{% /math %}} (or {{% math %}} 2.33\times10^{-10} {{% /math %}}) seconds.{{% margin-note side %}}That's how long it takes light to travel about three inches.{{% /margin-note %}}
+As with Unix timestamps, this allows for a range of {{% math %}} 2^{32} - 1 = 4,294,967,295 {{% /math %}} seconds with a fractional precision of {{% math %}} 1 \over 4,294,967,296 {{% /math %}} (or {{% math %}} 2.33\times10^{-10} {{% /math %}}) seconds.{{% margin-note side %}}That's how long it takes light to travel about three inches.{{% /margin-note %}}

 These 64-bit timestamps can be decoded by splitting them into two 32-bit parts, treating the first part as an integer component and the other as the numerator in the expression {{% math %}} n \over 2^{32} {{% /math %}}.
 It's also possible to get the correct answer by treating the entire timestamp as an unsigned 64-bit integer and then dividing by {{% math %}} 2^{32} {{% /math %}} to produce a floating-point number of seconds.